Squishy123/facebook-search-scraper/README.md

 ## Module Functions
 function name|params|description
 -|-|-
-login | browser, page, username, password | login to facebook using given params
+login |page, username, password | Login to facebook using the given params search |page, searchQuery | Make a search on facebook and get the results

 ## Env Variables
 var name | example value